 Colorado is home to the largest elk population in the western United States with a herd of over 250,000.
 It is also the state with the most over the counter units.

-Whether you like to hunt with a bow or rifle they have an opportunity waiting for you.
-They have 147 units available to hunt with a bow and 92 units to hunt with a rifle.
-The total price for a non-resident to hunt is going to be $670 for a bull elk, and $503 for a cow or calf, including tag and license.
+Whether you like to hunt with a bow or rifle, they have an opportunity waiting for you.
+Colorado has 147 units available to hunt with a bow and 92 units to hunt with a rifle.
+The total price for a non-resident to hunt is $670 for a bull elk and $503 for a cow or calf, including tag and license.

 For more specific prices and information, go to the Colorado Parks and Wildlife website.